The script accepts the following command-line options:

 , which causes kdesrc-build to output the location of the module within the hierarchy of KDE source code repositories.
 See the section called “The official KDE module database” for more information on this hierarchy.branch

-, which causes kdesrc-build to output the resolved git branch that will be used for each module, based on the tag, branch and branch-group settings in effect.Otherwise, option names that are valid for modules in the configuration file can be used, the resolved value of which will be listed for each module.
+, which causes kdesrc-build to output the resolved git branch that will be used for each module, based on the tag, branch and branch-group settings in effect.module-set

 branch